-Anyway, the couple got pretty down about the problems, so, they decided to try and figure out a solution (over a couple of glasses of wine).
-Randomly, they eventually decided they would buy a concrete Budduda from their local garden centre.
-Late one night, husband, Dan bolted the statue to the pavement close to the heart of the problems.
-Over the coming days and weeks, much to their surprise, things started to change.
-The area began to improve slowly.
+The couple decided to figure out a solution (over a couple of glasses of wine).
+They decided to buy a concrete Budduda from their local garden centre.
+Late one night, Dan bolted the statue to the pavement near the heart of the problems.
+Over the coming weeks, much to their surprise, the area slowly began to improve.
 Someone painted the statue gold and detailed the eyes, nose, mouth and fingers.
 A shrine housing was erected around it, candles left beside it, people started praying to it, and street parties setup (food, drink, music).
-Dan and his wife, Lu, were blown away.
-They put it down to a single point of interest; generating a community spirit that became bigger than the statue itself – much bigger.
-The experiment has snowballed, and the area now features on Trip Advisor as must-see point of interest.
+Dan and Lu were blown away.
+They put it down to a single point of interest; generating a community spirit that became much bigger than the statue itself.
+The experiment has snowballed, and the area now features on Trip Advisor as a must-see spot.

 Here’s a link to the podcast: https://99percentinvisible.org/episode/hes-still-neutral/

-This story reminded us of our values.
-It also unearthed an uncomfortable truth; despite working from the same office on Gay Street, right in the heart of the beautiful city of Bath, we knew very few of our business neighbours.
-Well, except Martin; historical actor at the Jane Austin Centre (well worth a visit if you haven’t been: https://www.janeausten.co.uk/)
+This story reminded us of our values, but it also unearthed an uncomfortable truth: despite working from the same office on Gay Street, right in the heart of the beautiful city of Bath, we knew very few of our business neighbours.
+Well, except Martin, historical actor at the Jane Austin Centre (well worth a visit if you haven’t been: https://www.janeausten.co.uk/)

 We found loads of research on the topic of community and the many benefits of being part of something bigger.
-Fresh off the back of the podcast story, the reading and our desire to be part of something too, we thought we would kick start a small campaign to bring people and businesses together.
+Now, we want to start a project to enact change as well.
+So we thought we would kick start a small campaign to bring people and businesses together.
 Although our work is varied and can take us all over the world, our local community is really important to us.
 After all, people are the reason we make films, and we’d love to get to know our neighbours better.

-Helping each other out is good for the soul and building real, face-to-face, relationships brings us together.
+Helping each other out is good for the soul, and building real, face-to-face, relationships brings us together.
 Maybe two doors down the street there’s someone else who can answer your query?
-Maybe there’s a sports team that needs another member or even creating, a pub quiz or a charity to get involved with?
+Maybe there’s a sports team that needs another member, or even needs creating?
+A pub quiz or a charity to get involved with?